revog/my-k8s-homelab/talos/README.md

 ```

 #### Generate machine configurations
+Talos uses declarative configuration for clusters, but upgrades can cause drift between the declared machine configuration (files you keep in Git) and the deployed configuration (what’s actually running on the nodes).
+To prevent this drift, it is recommend discarding full declared configuration files and instead using a patch-based workflow to regenerate machine configuration whenever you need them.

 Follow these steps to generate initial machine configuration.
 The command will generate three files using the previously created secrets bundle:
 * **controlplane.yaml**: Configuration for your control plane node(s)
 * **worker.yaml**: Configuration for your worker nodes